 In October 2003, the District entered into an agreement for support services at Cooper Nuclear Station with Entergy, a wholly owned indirect subsidiary of Entergy Corporation.
 In 2010, the Entergy Agreement was amended and extended by the parties until January 18, 2029, subject to either party's right to terminate without cause by providing notice and paying a \$20.0 million termination charge.
 Subsequently, the parties amended the agreement in 2017 restricting the ability to terminate without cause for a five-year period ending December 2022.
 In exchange for the limitation to terminate without cause, the management fee schedule was decreased by 18.0% during the five-year period.
-The Entergy Agreement requires the District to reimburse Entergy's cost of providing services, and to pay Entergy annual management fees.
-These annual management fees were \$16.2 million and \$16.1 million for 2021 and 2020, respectively.
-In March 2022, the District and Entergy announced their mutual agreement to terminate the Entergy Agreement for Cooper Nuclear Station, with a target date no later than July 31, 2022.
-As the agreement to terminate was mutual, neither party will pay a termination charge.
+The Entergy Agreement required the District to reimburse Entergy's cost of providing services, and to pay Entergy annual management fees.
+These annual management fees were \$16.2 million for 2021.
+On July 31, 2022 the District and Entergy mutually agreed to terminate the Entergy agreement without cause resulting in no termination fees.